mikoiv/MicrosoftSentinel-ShodanMonitor/README.md

 Another problem I faced is that the Webhook request does not have Content-Type set to JSON, which is something that Logic App expects.
 This gave me some trouble when I tried to parse the full body schema in a cleaner way.

-Here is a visualization from current version in Logic App designer:
+Here is a visualization from the current version in Logic App designer:

 [![Designer](https://github.com/mikoiv/AzureSentinel-ShodanMonitor/blob/main/LogicApp_designer_view.png)](https://github.com/mikoiv/AzureSentinel-ShodanMonitor/blob/main/LogicApp_designer_view.png)